chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-12-prototype-output-01/readme.md

 For the first one i tried to create a Q&A style dialog between me and the robot.
 I make some movement, the robot answer by copying them and then producing a higher or lower pitch similar sound.
 This option is maybe the most basic one and maybe the most boring one too.
 But the video is quite interesting as a starting point for the user journey.

 The seccond one focus on not having a motion captor attatched to your wrist.

-the third one

-and the fourth one

-Conclusion :

-Next Step :
+The dialogue now work in a more musical way with a synth instead of a basic sinewave.
+You interact with the robot when you get close to it, he will then try to run away from you.
+If you decide to step back he will then follow you.
+This could be a fun aproach with having multiple robots on the ground and seeing them interact with you when you get closer to them, it also make them feel a bit more than just a cube.
+It could also be a fun way to create visuals based on how you meet the robot and mark down your interaction in a simpler way.

+the third one is where I think things kind of failed a little bit.
+This one was supposed to test multiple arm movement into drawings with the restriction of the robot only being able to draw on the ground.
+Too many movement is too confusing and does not help on how the robot could read them also, the paper is a big limitation to the freedom and character of the robot.

+The fourth one is a test with multiple movement making direct sound and movement feedback.
+Maybe the one that is closer to a complete control over the robot.
+I tried also to incorporate multiple hand movement again but it made it confusing again.

+Conclusion : I will not try to incorporate multiple body tracking unless i'm choosing the seccond solution.

+Next Step : Maybe the robot should not move but only draw ? is it usefull having a rolling assistant for visual feedback only now that he draw on a diital plane ? it feels more natural to walk than to move your arm like an octopus.
+I also need to get more feedback on my seccond questionary to develop more insights.

+---

 4. -> done

+---

-5. ->
+5. -> done

 ---